 As the financial market implodes, the prices of gold and silver will likely continue to rise with no reason for them to slow down, according to a commentary by Peter Cooper at Silverseek.

 “Wall Street is poised for a crash if you follow the Quant analysts at the hedge funds,” Cooper states.
 “They do get these things wrong but they stay alive by being more right than wrong.
 U.S. equities have not been this highly valued since 1929, 2000 and 2007, and are way ahead of the 1987 or 1974 crashes in terms of valuation.”

 Cooper argues that silver is a cheaper alternative to gold, as the price of gold has recently increased in the wake of the inflation of the euro zone and the instability of the dollar.
 Barring precious metals being caught out by manipulation in the markets, Cooper believes that purchasing silver at its current prices looks to become the best trade of 2015.

 During times of financial disaster, the prices of gold and silver have always gone up as the worth of everything else went down, making it the safest choice for storing value in times of turmoil.
 The commentary reminds us that inflation and so-called ‘cheap money’ make precious metals the only steady currency when facing the diminished value of real estate, stocks and bonds.

 Did you know we share even more news on social media each day?
-Follow our Twitter account here.china, reuters, silver
+Follow our Twitter account here.china, Featured, reuters, silver